-Information on all forms of transport in London including cycle hire, routes, maps, how to plan your journey, tickets sales; real time traffic and travel updates can be found on <a href="tel:theory.com/tel:theory.com
+Information on all forms of transport in London including cycle hire, routes, maps, how to plan your journey, tickets sales; real time traffic and travel updates can be found on tfl.gov.uk

 Paying for your travel

 You may be able to pay for your travel with your contactless debit or credit card on the London underground, buses, trams and some over-ground trains.
 Cards are accepted from many countries.
 You may also buy an Oyster Card.